Where to Stay in Malaga First Time: Best Areas

 Read more about Spain travel:

-Overall, Old Town Malaga is the best area to stay in Malaga for first-timers due to because it has a super central location and wide range of tourist attractions and amenities.
-If you book a hotel here, you will be located in the heart of the city, within walking distance from famous tourist attractions, as well as hotels, restaurants, bars, and shops.
+Overall, I recommend Old Town as the best area in Malaga for first-timers due to its super central location and wide range of tourist attractions and amenities.
+Its location offers easy access to famous tourist attractions, restaurants, bars, and shops.

 Leave a Comment